HIPAA, Telecommunications Redundancy, & Conduit Exception (Part 3)

 Bandwidth has the ability to partner with healthcare systems to provide all their telephony needs.
 Bandwidth Enterprise SIP trunking gives reliable, enterprise-grade connectivity and our large database of toll-free access ensures patients can easily reach their providers.
 Our robust redundancy on our own all-IP network gives hospitals the reliability they need to prevent service disruptions.
 Bandwidth’s world-class service and change management will make it easy for larger hospital systems to scale up their telephony network to add new providers.
 As a Tier 1 nationwide IP network, Bandwidth covers 95% of the population and our enhanced 911 and Dynamic Location Routing covers 100% of PSAPs in North America.

-Call one of our experts today, and we will be happy to help your healthcare system with all its communication needs.
+Call one of our experts today, and we will be happy to help your healthcare system with all of its communication needs.
+Interested in a SMS BAA?
+Talk to one of our experts today to learn more.
 You need reliability—Bandwidth is here to help.

 Read the whole series